d-hardine/blog-frontend/README.md

 # blog-frontend
-frontend for my simple blog, created using react
+frontend for my simple blog, created using react + vite